adityagl/Summer2020_CubeSolver/Y19_Simulator/README.txt

-This folder contains the simulator developed indivisually be all the project members.
+This directory contains the simulator developed indivisually be all the project members.